aimhubio/aim/docs/source/ui/pages/run_management.md

 ### Delete tag
 #### How to delete tag?
 - Go to the tags page.
-- Click on the trash icon in the right side in the tag row to open the delete modal.
+- Click on the trash icon on the right side in the tag row to open the delete modal.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Select tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/11.png">

-- In the delete modal there is a tag name input field and a tag name label at the top of the tag name input.
+- In the delete modal there is a tag name input field, and a tag name label at the top of the tag name input.
 You need to type the tag name for approving you are want to delete that tag.
 - Then you have two possible actions delete the tag or close the modal by canceling the delete operation.
 If you want to delete a tag please double-check the tag name and click to delete button.
 After tag deletion, there are no possibilities to recover it.
-Also if you are deleting the tag it will be removed from all relations too.
+Also, if you are deleting the tag it will be removed from all relations too.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Select tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/12.png">

 ### Used in overlay
-In the tags page you can select tag by clicking on circle icon then will opened overlay in the right side of window.
+In the tags page you can select tag by clicking on circle icon then will open overlay on the right side of window.
 Here is visible that runs which are use the tag.
 By clicking a run hash you will be redirected to single run page.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Tags delete modal" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/13.png">